What is the sprinter body type?

 Outside of elite, contest-prep natural bodybuilders, who train and diet to lose as much body fat as possible, sprinters are the leanest athletes on the planet.

 I’ve seen sprinters who weren’t even the fastest sprinter at a track meet still possess a lean body.
-And while most sprinters are lean, it’s the sprinters that follow a performance diet who truly get ripped to shreds.
-A person adding 2-3 days of sprinting to their program right now, without upgrading their diet, would get leaner over the next 4-8 weeks.
+And while most sprinters are lean, it’s the sprinters that follow a performance diet who truly get ripped.
+The person who adds 2-3 days of sprinting to their program right now, without upgrading their diet, would get leaner over the next 4-8 weeks.

-Now without improving your diet, you definitely would not maximize your results in terms of fat loss.
+Of course, without improving your diet, you won’t maximize your results.
 But you would be much farther along than if you were Tammy Treadmill who lived in the “cardio” section over the same 1-2 months.

 3) Athletic Physique